 |Ease of use||❌||✅|

-Even though it doesn’t keep up with ExpressVPN in certain areas, CyberGhost s actually a really strong VPN service that deserves a lot of recognition.
+Even though ExpressVPN exceeds the other provider in certain areas, CyberGhost is actually a really strong VPN service that deserves a lot of recognition.
 This can be a good pick if you're on a tight budget, too.